Thank you to everyone who signed up for the 2018 CSA season!

 - Small Share: $350 for 16 week season, weekly pickup, half-sized share = $21.87 per week, June 7th to September 27th. **Feeds 1-2/week

 - (Sold Out) CSB/Flower Share: $100 for our Community Supported Bouquet, which includes one seasonal bouquet per week for 16 weeks, June 7th to September 27th.

 Customers must commit to a full, bi-weekly, or small share in advance and can pay for their share in one lump sum, or break it into four monthly payments.
 Ask us about our income-based discount.

 WHAT'S THE BEST WAY TO ENJOY A CSA?CSAs work best when members embrace seasonal eating.
 Eating seasonal foods not only ensures that you will get the freshest and most affordable food, but food also tastes better when it's in season.
 The best way to use your CSA is to plan your menu sort of--backward--plan your meals around your weekly share, rather than first planning your menu and then picking out ingredients.
 When you get your weekly CSA share of produce, take inventory and create a meal plan for the week around what's in season at the farm.
 Next make a list of any other ingredients you may need from the market or grocery store, such as staples like pasta or rice, bread, dairy, meat, fruit, eggs and (of course) coffee to supplement your CSA share.
 Then, enjoy cooking healthy, seasonal meals with your family and friends!

 WANT TO LEARN MORE ABOUT CSAs?

 Check out this video from PBS Food for a quick overview of CSAs.

 Here's a local video with more details on CSAs from Cooking Up a Story.

-Call or email Supa Fresh for more information, or to sign up:
+Call or email Supa Fresh for more information: